NSF-ALL-SPICE-Alliance/CIFAL-Honolulu-SDG-ML/README.md

 When we first import the data, we can see:
   - There are multiple observations for one country and the same indicator.
-      - This is to account for differences in data by year, age, sex, and geographic context for the same country.
+      - This is to account for differences in data by year, age, sex, and geographic context for the same SIDS.
       - This is a great idea, *however*, an extremely significant amount of the data is NA with this specific scope.
       - So we summarise for two reasons:
         1. Have less NA values in the data we analyze